YoannPa/DTrsiv/README.md

 The DTrsiv functions should be available in your environment.

 ## Content
-`dt_fun.R` is a script containing functions related to R data.table:
+`dt_fun.R` script contains functions related to R data.table:
 * `dt.sub()` for pattern matching and substitution applied on data.table object column-wise.
 It first identifies the columns containing any occurence matching the pattern and then applies the substitution considering only columns where the pattern matched, thus shortening execution time on data.table with many columns.
 It supports columns of type list.
 * `dt.ls2c()` converts data.table columns of type list to a type vector.
 * `dt.rm.dup()` removes duplicated columns based on their content (not on their names).